SabahEzzat20/Elevate-Task/README.md

 ### 🛍️ Responsive Products Gallery
-- This project is a responsive product gallery website that fetches and displays products using the Fake Store API.
+- Responsive product gallery website that fetches and displays products using the Fake Store API.
 It is built with Next.js and styled using Material-UI for a professional look.

 ### 🚀 Features:
 **🏬 Products Page**